ArthausDev/AH_Blog/src/pages/the-digital-dilemma…-where-to-start/index.md

   - sectionHeading: Conversion
     sectionParagraphs:
       - asteriskText: false
-        paragraph:
-          Ensure your investment is not wasted by creating suitable landing pages to optimise the conversion rates.
+        paragraph: Ensure your investment is not wasted by creating suitable landing pages to optimise the conversion rates.
 Understand your customers journey to you and serve them the content they are expecting.
       - asteriskText: false
-        paragraph:
-          "The digital marketing landscape is forever changing, if you would like more information on what the best platform for your business is please get in touch and let us walk you through the most suitable digital solutions to achieve your business objectives. "
+        paragraph: "The digital marketing landscape is forever changing, if you would like more information on what the best platform for your business is please get in touch and let us walk you through the most suitable digital solutions to achieve your business objectives. "
-    sectionLinks:
+    sectionLinks: []
-      - linkLabel: Let's Talk
-        linkUrl: mailto:think@arthaus.co.uk
 ---